Arthurdw/ronky/docs/AUTO_FIXING.md

 # Fix clippy warnings
 cargo clippy --all-features --all-targets --fix --allow-dirty

-# Run all pre-commit hooks with auto-fix
+# Run all pre-commit hooks with auto-fix (prek uses the same config as pre-commit)
 prek run --all-files

 # Or with pre-commit